Artefact2/centralcasting/README.md

 * Explain how to extend tables and how to write scripts
 * Write scripts for NPCs, evil guys, good guys, etc.
 * A tree-like structure for table results (better for nested things)
+* Keep a lot more state (children, parents, etc.) to avoid nonsensical results
+* Proper encapsulation!
+Code is a mess right now
 * ~~Generate a huge directed graph of all table connections~~
 * (Maybe) Web interface
 * (Maybe) Make a pre-filled character sheet